uniwswap/uniwens-docs/contract-api-reference/dns-registrar.md

 # DNS Registrar

-ĐNS does not currently support DNS registrations, but is planning to in future.
+POWNS does not currently support DNS registrations, but is planning to in future.
 You can read more about this on the [ENS Documentation](https://docs.ens.domains/contract-api-reference/dns-registrar).